Medical Apartheid

-Medical Apartheid: The Dark History of Medical Experimentation on Black Americans from Colonial Times to the Present is a 2007 book by Harriet A. Washington.
+Medical Apartheid: The Dark History of Medical Experimentation on Black Americans from Colonial Times to the Present was published in 2006 by Harriet A. Washington.
 It is a history of medical experimentation on African Americans.
 From the era of slavery to the present day, this book presents the first detailed account of black Americans' abuse as unwitting subjects of medical experimentation.

 Medical Apartheid won the 2007 National Book Critics Circle Award for Non-fiction.
 Washington's work helped lead to the American Medical Association's apology to the nation's black physicians in 2008 and the removal of the James Marion Sims statue from Central Park in 2018.

 Synopsis

 Medical Apartheid traces the complex history of medical experimentation on Black Americans in the United States since the middle of the eighteenth century.
 Harriet Washington argues that "diverse forms of racial discrimination have shaped both the relationship between white physicians and black patients and the attitude of the latter towards modern medicine in general".

 The book is divided into three parts: the first is about the role of African Americans in early American medicine and the cultural memory of medical experimentation; the second covers the twentieth century with a focus on vulnerable research subjects, while the last examines recent cases of medical abuse and research.
 Some topics discussed are well-known, such as the Tuskegee syphilis experiment, but other episodes are less well known to the general public.
 In the epilogue, Washington mentions cases of medical experimentation in Africa and their links to African-American cases.
 She also provides recommendations for moving forward, including repairing the system of institutional review boards, banning exceptions to informed consent, requiring researchers to receive education in the ethics of biomedical research, and requiring researchers to follow the same research standards at home and abroad.